scala/scala3/docs/docs/reference/match-types.md

  - Match types can bind variables in type patterns.
  - Match types support direct recursion.

-Conditional types on Typescript distribute through union types.
+Conditional types in Typescript distribute through union types.
 We should evaluate whether match types should support this as well.